Dissipative Pairing Interactions: Quantum Instabilities, Topological Light, and Volume-Law Entanglement

 We consider for simplicity an odd number of lattice sites (see \cite{Supplement} for even $N$).
 This yields a single zero-energy edge mode, localized on a single sublattice.
-Hence, if we place the pairing dissipator on the correct sublattice, we can selectively excite just the edge mode into a single-mode squeezed vacuum with a super-exponentially enhanced squeezing parameter.
+Hence, if we place the pairing dissipator on the correct sublattice, we can selectively excite just the edge mode into a single-mode squeezed vacuum with a superexponentially enhanced squeezing parameter.
 The dissipative steady state for such a situation is plotted in \cref{fig:SSH}.
-We thus have a resource-friendly approach for creating topologically-protected, bright non-classical squeezed light, using an SSH chain with a single, quasi-local, linear dissipator.
+We thus have a resource-friendly approach for creating topologically protected, bright nonclassical squeezed light, using a SSH chain with a single, quasilocal, linear dissipator.
 One could imagine using the stabilized photons by weakly coupling the edge lattice site to an output waveguide, see \cite{Supplement} for more details.
-Note that topological features of the SSH chain are protected against disorder in the hopping coefficients up to the bulk gap $2|\alpha|J$.
+Note that topological features of the SSH chain are protected against disorder in the hopping coefficients up to the bulk gap $4|\delta|J$.
 We find that the qualitative nature of the dissipative steady state is also protected against hopping disorder over a similar scale (see \cite{Supplement}).